How to Make Maple Syrup and Cinnamon Smoked Nuts in Your Smoker

 • 1/3 cup real maple syrup

-• 1/2 tablespoon fine sea salt or kosher salt
+• 1/2 to 1 tablespoon fine sea salt or kosher salt (do not exceed 1 tablespoon)

 • 1 tablespoon cinnamon